You’d never guess it.

 Another great perk?
 The hotel’s beach ambassadors, which will come to your side and serve you all the rum punches you need right on the sand.

 Then there is the activity offering, which is fresh, too, for an all-inclusive in the Caribbean — an emphasis on being active, from palates instruction to beach meditation to complimentary spa treatments (and three complimentary rounds of golf, too).

 The latter is a major selling point, and part of what is a dedicated adults-only spa wing of the property.

 Indeed, The Waves, which is now Elegant Hotels’ sixth property in Barbados, has 52 rooms on three floors above the beach, and 18 spa rooms across the road with their own dedicated adults-only pool.
 They range from duplex suites to tucked-away adults-only hideaway rooms right on the pool.

-It’s a remarkably broad offering for a boutique property, and instantly the boldest new hotel in Barbados.
+It’s a remarkably broad offering for a boutique property, and instantly the boldest among Barbados hotels.